Day and Night Entertainment in Tokyo

 It is fair to say that the district did everything to keep this international atmosphere, through a recent and interesting dichotomy depending on the hours of the day or night one explores it.
 Roppongi has today two parallel and yet opposite reputations.

 It is naturally for its nocturnal life that Roppongi remains the most famous for.

 At dusk, the district becomes trendy and festive with its abundant offer of restaurants, bars, izakaya and other nightclubs.
 To be fully accurate, we also have to mention hostess clubs, striptease clubs and "massage" salons.

-Even if the place keeps its reputation of being one of the less secure districts of Tokyo, it is specifically true at the end of the nights, when the nightclubs' vibes can deteriorate because of drunk festive people.
+Even if the place keeps its reputation of being one of the less secure districts of Tokyo, it is specifically true at the end of the night, when the nightclubs' vibes can deteriorate because of drunk festive people.
 Our advice: run away from street touts, rarely advisable in their nightclubs' offers.

-- never ending stores
+- Never ending stores,

-- thousands of square meters of offices attracting prestigious Japanese and Internationals companies
+- Thousands of square meters of offices attracting prestigious Japanese and Internationals companies,

-- private apartments with luxurious standing
+- Private apartments with luxurious standing, and even,

 It is the occasion to discover a whole new face of Roppongi.